Amyliao0/Project-2/README.md

 - Security
 - Automotive
 - Education
 - Finance
-- Real Estate
-- Entertainment
 - eCommerce
-- Retail
-- Hospitality

-👉 To add more industries, simply update `data/startups.csv` with new rows in the format:
+👉 To add more industries, simply update `data/startups.csv` with new rows!